luis-miguel-miranda/ucsak-app/README.md

 ```

 This will:
-1. Build the React application
+1. Build the React application with Vite
 2. Copy the built files to the FastAPI static directory
 3. Build the Python package